Here is a very popular article:

 Almost every single rule in the much congratulated article is a horror born out of a societal preset, one that will, in time, mutate into a code of being, a code of living, suffocating yet more people with rules of existing in a random universe.

-Even as they are so trivial, they are simply more mind waste.
+Even as they are so trivial, they are such dense mind waste.

 Rule #1: Be On Time sounds harmless, right?
 Well it would be, if we stopped acting like robots who can warp their existence around every single business meeting we get, especially considering VC meetings are a lot of times moonshots and screening time.
 Because being “on time” means being 3–4 minutes in advance.
 Because being late means you are “unreliable”, “unorganized” or “disrespectful”.
 Because sending a message 20 minutes in advance will not save you the labeling, since with or without the message you are still late, hence labeled.